Manufacturing Innovation, Locally

 Combining technology with existing or emerging industry is critical to the sustainability of our rural region.
-Being able to manufacture things locally and quickly is valuable.
-The incredible Kootenay landscape offers up unique challenges—parts and cutting-edge services can be hard to find.
+Local, rapid manufacturing is a valuable advantage.
+The incredible Kootenay landscape brings unique challenges—parts and cutting-edge services can be hard to find.

 Our rural region is home to a diverse range of industry partners and businesses—from particle accelerators and natural resource companies to outdoor adventure manufacturers.